Sounds in the 6ix

-The event will also include a photo booth, silent auction, food & drinks, door prizes and more – so don’t miss out on the fun!
+The event also includes a photo booth, silent auction, food & drinks, door prizes and more – so don’t miss out on the fun!
 All proceeds from Sounds in the 6ix support Raising the Roof’s national homelessness prevention initiatives.

 Carlos Bustamante, Host of YTV’s The Zone and Big Fun Movies